-It has often been assumed that controlling for clustering also serves to control for unmeasured confounders which may be associated with the groups in which the individuals are clustered.
-In order to investigate this assumption, the simulated data described above were extended to include a confounding variable (Z) which had a standard normal distribution, which also doubled the odds of the outcome and that was correlated with the predictor (ρ =0.5).
-As with X, Z was created to have one of 17 levels of within-group clustering (ICC(Z)), ranging from 0 (complete independence) to 1 (a group-level predictor).
-The bias in estimates of β and SE(β) for X were computed by dividing their respective means of estimates from a logistic mixed model which did not include Z by those from a model which did include Z. The results are shown in Fig. 20.6.
+It has often been assumed that controlling for clustering also serves to control for unmeasured confounders which may be associated with the groups in which the animals are clustered.
+In order to investigate this assumption, the simulated data described above were extended to include a confounding variable (Z) which had a standard normal distribution, which also doubled the odds of the outcome and that was correlated with the predictor ( $\rho$ =0.5).
+As with X, Z was created to have one of 17 levels of within-herd clustering (ICC(Z)), ranging from 0 (complete independence) to 1 (a herd-level predictor).
+The bias in estimates of $\beta$ and SE( $\beta$ ) for X and Z were computed by dividing their respective means of estimates from a logistic mixed model which did not include Z by those from a model which did include Z. The results are shown in Fig. 20.6.

-If the confounder is a true grouplevel factor (ie ICC=1) adjustment for clustering in a logistic mixed model completely eliminates any confounding effect of Z. On the other hand, if there is some variation in Zamong individuals within a group (ie ICC < 1). then there is residual confounding due to Z and not including Z in the model will produce a biased estimate-in this case an estimate of β that is up to 1.4 times larger than it should be.
-The actual magnitude and direction of the confounding bias will depend on the strength and direction of relationships between Z and Y and the Fig. 20.6 Evaluation of ability of mixed model to the control for unmeasured confounders between Z and X. While the estimate of the β is biased if ICC<1, the estimate of the SE(β) is virtually unbiased regardless of the ICC of Z, because both models had a correct specification of the variance structure.
+If the confounder is a true grouplevel factor (ie ICC=1) adjustment for clustering in a logistic mixed model completely eliminates any confounding effect of Z. On the other hand, if there is some variation in Zamong individuals within a group (ie ICC<1), then there is residual confounding due to Z and not including Z in the model will produce a biased estimate-in this case an estimate of $\beta$ that is up to 1.4 times larger than it should be.
+The actual magnitude and direction of the confounding bias will depend on the strength and direction of the relationships between Z and Y and between Z and X. While the estimate of the $\beta$ is biased if ICC < 1, the estimate of the SE( $\beta$ ) is virtually unbiased regardless of the ICC of Z, because both models had a correct specification of the variance structure.
 This demonstrates why estimates (and not just their SEs) often change when clustering is accounted for in an analysis.
-Depending on the ICC of an unmeasured confounder, some (0<ICC<1) or all (ICC=1) of its confounding effect will be removed by accounting for clustering in the analysis.
+Depending on the ICC of an unmeasured confounder, some (0 < ICC < 1) or all (ICC = 1) of its confounding effect will be removed by accounting for clustering in the analysis.